EwelinaKopacz/DOM-elements-JavaScript/README.md

 * Live Site URL: [E.Kopacz JS DOM Elements Project](https://ekopacz-js-dom-project.netlify.app)

 ## Solutions
-Creating this project I had a opportunity to practice:
+Creating this project I had an opportunity to practice:
 * creating and adding new elements in HTML with appropriate attributes using only JS,
 * creating function for repetitive elements like:
     * function to create: a, span, ul, li tags and function to change innerText.